Thursday, March 29, 2012

 "Go see if Amanda is here yet.
 If she is tell her to come right up.
 If Lola hasn't already heated water, tell her to do so now."

-Avery smiled, "Lola has it already boiling.
+Avery smiled, "Lola has it boiling.
 Cloths are ready too.I'll go check on Amanda.
 She should be here by now."

 He left the room as I had another stabbing labor pain.
 I made myself be quiet and not cry out.
 This baby is going to be a easy birth like Benjamin was and will be healthy too.
 I know it will be so.